Chris Spence (educator)

-Christopher M. Spence is a former Canadian educator, author, and former Canadian football player.
+Christopher M. Spence is a retired former Canadian educator, author, and former Canadian football player.
 He is the former Director of Education of the Toronto District School Board and former Director of Education of the Hamilton-Wentworth District School Board.

 Biography

 Born in England to Jamaican parents, Spence has lived in Canada since he was three years old and received his early education in Windsor, Ontario.
 He received a B.A. degree in criminology from Simon Fraser University in 1985.
-A running back, he was drafted by the BC Lions in the third round of the 1985 CFL Draft, but his CFL career was ended in 1988 by an Achilles tendon injury.
+A running back, he was drafted by the BC Lions in the third round of the 1985 CFL draft, but his CFL career was ended in 1988 by an Achilles tendon injury.

 Spence received a B.Ed. degree from York University, an M.Ed. degree from the University of Toronto in 1993, and an Ed.D. degree from the University of Toronto's Ontario Institute for Studies in Education in 1996, which was later revoked due to plagiarism.

 He became Director of Education for the Hamilton-Wentworth District School Board on September 1, 2004, and served until July 2009, when he became the Director of Education for the Toronto District School Board.